vicchi/wp-biographia/readme.txt

 = 2.3 =
 * Released 2012.01.26
-* Suppress display of "More Posts" link in the Biography Box (if configured) if the user has no posts.
+* Hide the display of the "More Posts" link in the Biography Box (if configured) if the user has no posts.
 * Add `author`, `prefix` and `name` short code attribute support.
 * Add support for global (across single, archive and front page templates) post exclusions in built-in post types and custom post types.
 * Tightened wording in admin screen around post exclusions.